-IDF Table Rainfall intensity data is defined by a table of storm durations וטו ומטוכ Naminan intensity data is defined by a table of storm durations commonly used option.

-(in minutes) versus return periods (in years).
-This is the most coefficients versus return periods (in years) using the FWHA intensity equation.

-BDE Table Rainfall intensity data is defined by a table of B-D-E polynomial coefficients A, B, C, and D versus return periods
+IDF Table Rainfall intensity data is defined by a table of storm durations (in minutes) versus return periods (in years).
+This is the most commonly used option.
+BDE Table Rainfall intensity data is defined by a table of B-D-E coefficients versus return periods (in years) using the FWHA intensity equation.
+ABCD Table Rainfall intensity data is defined by a table of third-degree polynomial coefficients A, B, C, and D versus return periods (in years).
+Intensity Direct Entry Enter a single rainfall intensity that is to analyzed.

-ABCD Table Rainfall intensity data is defined by a table of third-degree

-(in years).

-Intensity Direct Entry

-Enter a single rainfall intensity that is to analyzed.

-X-Axis

-Y-Axis
+X-Axis Y-Axis